+B2: 82-84 Queen Street

-Site area (Ha) 0.2 Approximate dwelling yield 14 The site is currently vacant land having formally been the location of a car dealership and garage.
-The site is located within a primarily residential area within Burntwood.
-The site is currently vacant land having formally been the location of a car dealership and garage.
-The site is located within a primarily of a car dealership and garage.
-The site is located within a primarily
+Site area (Ha) 0.2

+Approximate dwelling yield 14

+The site is currently vacant land h of a car dealership and garage.
+The residential area within Burntwood.

+Key development considerations:

 - Consideration of how design of scheme will integrate with surrounding development including adjacent allocated site. - Completion of appropriate investigation works to establish the extent of any ground contamination and whether mitigation measures are required.